lbamford/ocp-asciidoc/README.md

 Init containers are useful for checking certain preconditions are met before starting the main container, for example you might want to know a database is available before starting a web service.

-They can also be used for injecting content into the main container by using temporary shared storage, that is mounted and available to all containers (withing the pod) during initialisation.
+They can also be used for injecting content into the main container by using temporary shared storage, that is mounted and available to all containers (within the pod) during initialisation.